-Eleanor Ty is Professor of English at Laurier and writes on fiction, memoirs, films, and graphic novels by contemporary writers.
+Eleanor Ty is Professor of English at Laurier and writes on novels, memoirs, films, and graphic narratives by contemporary writers.
 She has published eleven books: on Canadian literature, cultural memory, Asian American and Asian Canadian writing, and 18th century British women novelists.
-Her chapters and articles engaged with questions of gender, identity, trauma, abjection, affect, new media, youth, diaspora, life writing, parody, and the carnivalesque.
+Her chapters and articles engaged with questions of gender, identity, trauma, abjection, digital media, youth, diaspora, and life writing.
 She is fond of BBC dramas, Netflix shows, and Jane Austen.

 Ty has been awarded Laurier's University Research Professor in 2015.
 The recipient of four Social Sciences and Humanities Research Council research grants and two SSHRC conference grants, she has been a visiting professor at Philipps-Universität Marburg and the University of Saarland, Saarbrücken in Germany.

 Ty's undergraduate courses include Enriched Literary Studies, Growing Up Canadian, Life Writing and Digital Media, Globality and 21st Century Narratives, Contemporary British Novels, 18th Century Literature, The Monsters We Imagine, Reading Fiction, Diasporic Cinema, Literary Theory, The Novel After 1900, Asian Canadian Literature, Survey of Major British Authors.
-Her graduate seminars include The Graphic Novel, Canadian Literary Pluralities, Asian American Narratives, Women Writers of the 1790s, Feminist Theory and Women's Writing.
+Her graduate seminars include The Graphic Novel, Canadian Literary Pluralities, Asian American Narratives.

 My recent research has focused on Asian Americans and Asian Canadians and the ways their narratives (novels, films, memoirs) represent their diasporic identities.
 Some of the topics I have worked on include memory, invisibility, globalization, second-generation immigrants and failure.
 Before 2000, I worked on late 19th-century British women writers such as Mary Wollstonecraft, Mary Hays, Amelia Opie, Elizabeth Inchbald and others.
 I looked at how these female authors used the sentimental novel to recast stereotypes of the feminine – the seduced woman, the passive wife, or the obedient daughter — and how their novels empower women.
 I have published 11 books to date (5 monographs and 6 edited volumes).